Virginia Watercraft Owner's Guide

 Most of this information will be available from the title provided by the previous owner or the Manufacturer's Statement of Origin provided by the retail outlet where the watercraft was purchased.

 Certain supporting documents must be submitted with an application for title and registration as follows:

 - New Watercraft:

 - If watercraft was homemade by you, an affidavit must be provided stating this fact in lieu of a Manufacturer's or Importer's Certificate of Origin.
-The affidavit may be retrieved from the VDGIF website or mailed to you upon request.
-Copies of receipts for building materials must also be submitted with the application.
-Your watercraft may be subject to inspection by a law enforce ment officer.
+The affidavit may be retrieved from the DGIF website or mailed to you upon request.
+Copies of receipts for building materials and pictures of the watercraft from all sides must also be submitted with the application and affidavit.
+Your watercraft may be subject to inspection by a law enforcement officer.

-- If titled in Virginia: the original ttitle with assignment of title completed by titled owner/owners.
-If purchased from a dealer, the dealer reassignment portion of the title must be completed, and include a copy of the sales invoice showing gross purchase price, watercraft sales tax paid, and a description of the watercraft.
+- If titled in Virginia: the original title with assignment of title completed by titled owner/owners.
+If purchased from a dealer the dealer reassignment portion of the title must be completed, and include a copy of the sales invoice showing gross purchase price, watercraft sales tax paid, and a description of the watercraft.

 - If titled by you in another state (moving the watercraft to Virginia): the original title must be submitted.

 - If registered by you in another state but not titled (moving the watercraft to Virginia): a copy of the out-of-state registration.